2013 New England Patriots season

 The 2013 season was the New England Patriots' 44th in the National Football League (NFL) and their 54th overall.
 The Patriots finished 12–4 and with the AFC's No. 2 seed for a second consecutive season.
-Along with their seeding, New England was awarded a first-round bye in the playoffs for the fourth season in a row, only the second such occurrence for any team since the league switched to a 6-team playoff format in 1990 (the others being the 1992-95 Dallas Cowboys).
-The Patriots defeated the Indianapolis Colts 43–22 in the Divisional round of the playoffs, but lost in the AFC Championship game to the Denver Broncos by a score of 26–16.
+Along with their seeding, New England was awarded a first-round bye in the playoffs for the fourth season in a row, only the second such occurrence for any team since the league switched to a 6-team playoff format in 1990 (the other being the 1992–95 Dallas Cowboys).
+The Patriots defeated the Indianapolis Colts 43–22 in the divisional round of the playoffs, but lost in the AFC Championship game to the Denver Broncos by a score of 26–16.
+This was the sixth time in the span of 11 years that the Patriots would finish the regular season unbeaten at Gillette Stadium, and the last such season in the Brady-Belichick era.